oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 The following subsections specify situations in which expressions evaluate to `null` if operands or parameters do not have the types expected by an operator or function.
-Notwithstanding these rules, if such a type discrepancy can be inferred for an expression that appears in a request independently of the underlying data, services SHOULD reject the request with an error message explaining the discrepancy.
-The inferral could be based on, for example, the declared type of a property or the type of a literal value that occurs in the expression.
+Notwithstanding these rules, if a service can infer such a type discrepancy for an expression that appears in a request independently of the underlying data, it MUST reject the request with an error message explaining the discrepancy.
+The inferral can be based on, for example, the declared type of a property or the type of a literal value that occurs in the expression.